RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

     <img src="Images/Main21.jpeg" alt="Description" width="225">
 </p>

-The repair is now complete now.
+The repair is now complete.
 Below are some pictures of the mainboard after the repair.

 <p align="center">
     <img src="Images/Main26.jpeg" alt="Description" width="1000">